Manta-Network/Manta/CONTRIBUTING.md

 ### Reporting Bugs

-This section guides you through submitting a bug report for Manta Network.
 Following these guidelines helps maintainers and the community understand your report :pencil:, reproduce the behavior :computer: :computer:, and find related reports :mag_right:.

 * **Perform a cursory search in the Manta Network organization to see if the problem has already been reported.
 If it has **and the issue is still open**, add a comment to the existing issue instead of opening a new one.